Steve Madden

 Steven Madden (born March 23, 1958) is an American fashion designer and businessman.
-He is the founder and former CEO of Steve Madden, Ltd., a publicly traded company.
+He is the founder and former chief executive officer of Steve Madden, Ltd., a publicly traded company.
+He was forced to resign as an executive following his conviction for financial crimes.

 Life and career

 Madden was born in Far Rockaway, Queens, the son of a Jewish mother and an Irish Catholic father.
 He grew up in adjoining Lawrence and graduated from the local high school in Nassau County, New York.
 After high school, Madden studied at the University of Miami for two years before returning to Long Island.
-The youngest of three brothers, he started the company with $1,100 in 1990 by selling shoes out of the trunk of his car.
+The youngest of three brothers, he started Steve Madden, Ltd. with $1,100 in 1990 by selling shoes out of the trunk of his car.

 Criminal conviction

 Madden's financial affairs were closely entangled with Long Island "pump and dump" brokerage house Stratton Oakmont, cofounded by Madden's childhood friend Danny Porush, who first lent him money to expand his fledgling company, and then underwrote its initial public offering.

 In June 2000, a class action lawsuit was filed against Madden for issuing materially false and misleading statements during the Class Period.
 A settlement of $9 million was reached in 2004.

 In 2001, the SEC filed charges against Madden in Federal Court in New York state, alleging SEC violations.
 Because the violations were not criminal in nature, the SEC was seeking to recover $1,637,000 in a combination of illegally avoided losses, interest, and a civil penalty.

 In 2002, Madden was convicted of stock manipulation, money laundering, and securities fraud.
 He was sentenced to 41 months in prison, and was made to resign as CEO from Steven Madden, Ltd. and from the board of directors.
-Shortly after resigning as CEO, Madden set himself up as a creative consultant with Steven Madden, Ltd., a position for which he drew $700,000 even when he was in prison.
+Shortly after resigning as CEO, Madden set himself up as a creative consultant with Steven Madden, Ltd., a position for which he drew $700,000 annually even when he was in prison.

 Madden served time in the Federal Prison Camp, Eglin, at Eglin Air Force Base, and later the Coleman Federal Correctional Complex, near Ocala, Florida.
 Madden was released from prison in April 2005.
 He then attended a New York City halfway house.
 Madden's attorney, Joel Winograd, said that Madden would stay at the house for 60 days.
 After his release from a halfway house, he was restricted to home confinement for a period.

 Post-release

-Since Madden was released from prison in 2005, the company quickly rebounded, increasing revenue by nearly $100 million in 2006 to $475.1 million.
+After Madden was released from prison in 2005, the company quickly rebounded, increasing revenue by nearly $100 million in 2006 to $475.1 million.
 That same year, Steven Madden, Ltd. was named 'Company of the Year' for the second time at the Footwear News Achievement Awards.

 With Madden currently serving as the founder and design chief, the company continues to show growth year-over-year reporting $1.9 billion in revenue for FY2021.

 Madden contributed to The Doe Fund, a charity devoted to working on the causes of homelessness, addiction, and criminal recidivism.